-- 1. Close the shut-off valve outside the heat pump for the brine system. - Connect a hose to the drain valve (QM2), place the other opening of the hose in a container and open the valve.
-A small amount of brine will flow into the container. - Air must get into the system for the remaining brine to run out.
-To let in air, loosen the connection slightly at the shut-off valve that joins the brine side with the heat pump by connection (XL7) for the respective cooling module.
+- Close the shut-off valve outside the heat pump for the brine system. - Connect a hose to the draining valve (QM2), place the other opening of the hose in a vessel and open the valve.
+A small amount of brine will flow into the vessel. - Air must enter the system, to allow the remaining brine to run out.
+To let air in, loosen the connection slightly at the shut-off valve that joins the brine side with the heat pump by connection (XL7) for the relevant cooling module.

-When the brine side is empty the requisite service can be carried out.
+When the brine system is empty, the required service can be carried out.